 The computational workhorse of materials science is molecular dynamics (MD), which simulates the dynamic properties of materials by computing the motion of all the atoms due to the interactions of the forces between them.
-Aneesur Rahman performed the difference representation of the charge distribution.
-It combines the DC domains recursively to form a tree data structure of progressively coarser cells and, upon reaching the entire simulation volume at the tree's root, computes O(N) by traversing the tree upward respectively, involving a DC domain in the recombine phase.
+Aneesur Rahman performed the

 FIGURE 1.
-Divide-conquer-recombine (DCR) algorithm. (a) In the divide-and-conquer and downward. (b) Blue and black lines show typical triplet and quadruplet computations, domain (parallelograms in the bottom plane) through collective variables such as a finitefirst MD simulation at ANL in 1964,3 the same year Kohn and Pierre Hohenberg introduced DFT.
+Divide-conquer-recombine (DCR) algorithm. (a) In the divide-and-conquer (DC) phase, the algorithm abstracts atoms (spheres in the bottom plane) within each DC domain (parallelograms in the bottom plane) through collective variables such as a finite-difference representation of the charge distribution.
+It combines the DC domains recursively to form a tree data structure of progressively coarser cells and, upon reaching the entire simulation volume at the tree's root, computes O(N) by traversing the tree upward and downward. (b) Blue and black lines show typical triplet and quadruplet computations, respectively, involving a DC domain in the recombine phase.

+first MD simulation at ANL in 1964,3 the same year Kohn and Pierre Hohenberg introduced DFT.
 It was not until the 1990s, however, that computational power was sufficient to couple MD with DFT.4 These simulations treat the nuclei as particles propagated by classical equations of motion, such as Newtonian mechanics, and the electrons quantum mechanically.
-However, other equations of motion can be used, most notably the Car-Parrinello method5 that substitutes a fictitious mass for the electrons to avoid computing the DFT ground state at each time step.
+However, other equations of motion can be used, most notably the Car-Parrinello method that substitutes a fictitious mass for the electrons to avoid computing the DFT ground state at each time step.
 DFTbased MD methods go by many names including ab initio MD, first-principles MD, DFT-MD, or simply QMD.